 Sometimes, for a variety of reasons, there will be a spike in the number of BTC transactions that are waiting to be confirmed.
 That will cause a delay in confirmation times, and increases the price of fees required for a transaction to be included in a block.
 You can see the current number of unconfirmed transactions here: https://blockchain.info/charts/mempool-count?timespan=1week.

 The transaction fees directly influence how long you will have to wait for transactions to confirm.
-If you choose a low value, it's possible that it can take many hours or even days for it to confirm.
-Once a transaction is broadcast, it is stored by thousands of nodes all around the world, so it can't be canceled.
+If you choose a low value, it's possible that it can take many hours or even days for the transaction to confirm.
+Once it is broadcast, a transaction is stored by thousands of nodes all around the world, so it can't be canceled.
 Eventually it will either confirm, or it will be rejected and the coins will return to your address like it was never sent.
 Read more about cancelling or accelerating transactions here.

 Note on EXCHANGES from BTC: